Author: John Mattiacci | Owner Mattiacci Law

 The value of a back injury settlement in Pennsylvania depends on a variety of factors, including the severity of your injury, the medical treatment you’ve received, the impact on your daily life, and your lost wages.

-While the average back injury settlement range is between $20,000 and $50,000, more serious spinal cord injuries can lead to back injury lawsuits settlements well above that amount, especially if they result in long-term pain, disability, or future medical needs.
+While the average back injury settlement range is between $20,000 and $50,000, more serious back injuries can lead to lawsuits settlements well above that amount, especially if they result in long-term pain, disability, or future medical needs.

 If you’ve suffered a back injury, it’s important to consult with a personal injury attorney to understand your rights and potential compensation.
 Call us at (215) 914-6919 to discuss your case with a qualified personal injury attorney.